Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

-Direct metal-metal hopping, $t_{\text{M}}$, does not cause any of the five FTBs of the kagome-Lieb lattice to become dispersive, \cref{fig:KLBS}b.
+Direct metal-metal hopping, $t_{\text{M}}$, does not cause any of the five IFBs of the kagome-Lieb lattice to become dispersive, \cref{fig:KLBS}b.
 This is surprising as the lattice is no longer bipartite for $t_M\ne0$.
-Therefore, Sutherland's theorem no longer guarantees that the model retains the three non-bonding FTBs.
-However, the non-bonding FTBs have zero amplitude on all metal sites; therefore metal-metal hopping cannot perturb them.
-The two kagome-like FTBs have non-zero amplitudes on the metal sites.
+Therefore, Sutherland's theorem no longer guarantees that the model retains the three non-bonding IFBs.
+However, as the non-bonding IFBs have zero amplitude on all metal sites, metal-metal hopping cannot perturb them.
+The two kagome-like IFBs have non-zero amplitudes on the metal sites.
 However, in $|+\rangle_h$ and $|-\rangle_h$, the phases of the metal sites alternate around each hexagon and are therefore localized by destructive interference under direct metal-metal hopping, \cref{fig:KLbalents}.
-Therefore, the contribution to the energy of kagome-like FTBs from metal-metal hopping is independent of momentum and these bands remain completely flat.
+Therefore, the contribution to the energy of kagome-like IFBs from metal-metal hopping is independent of momentum and these bands remain completely flat.

-Particle-hole symmetry is broken for $t_M\ne0$.
-As $t_{\text{M}}>0$ increases, the anti-bonding dispersive bands narrow until they become degenerate with the kagome-like flat band (for $t_{\text{M}} = {t}/{2}$), before widening again, but now at lower energy than the anti-bonding kagome-like flat band -- indicating that the sign of the effective hopping integral for the anti-bonding bands changes at $t_{\text{M}} = {t}/{2}$.
-The bonding dispersive bands are widened by positive $t_{\text{M}}$. $t_M>0$ also increases $\Delta_e$ and decreases $\Delta_h$ (\Cref{fig:KLBS}\spctwo b).
-For negative $t_M$ these trends are reversed.

-Thus, the five FTBs remain completely dispersionless, regardless of the values of $\delta$ and $t_{\text{M}}$, \Cref{fig:KLBS}a-c.
+Thus, the five IFBs remain completely dispersionless, regardless of the values of $\delta$ and $t_{\text{M}}$, \cref{fig:KLBS}a-c.
 This is important because the values for $\delta$ and $t_{\text{M}}$ in CPs and MOFs can vary dramatically, even between closely related materials \cite{KennyE.P2021TAtP}.

-In the CP and MOF literature, direct ligand-ligand hopping is often assumed to be negligible compared to the metal-ligand hopping.
-However, some counter examples are known \cite{Fuchs_CRPA,Bernard} and, we show below, that these terms have important qualitative effects on the band structure of the kagome-Lieb lattice.
-There are two near neighbor hoppings on the kagome-Lieb lattice: one across a triangle, $t_{LT}$, and another across a hexagon, $t_{LH}$; \cref{fig:kagomelieb}a.